Trip Summary and Itinerary Map

 The iconic heart-shaped mountain of Uummannaq towers over the island, and the symbol of the heart is an unmistakable landmark for visitors.
 Nearby Qilakitsoq, a former settlement, but now an archaeological site, is famous for the discovery of eight mummified bodies in 1972.
 The mummies which date back to 1475 AD, can now be viewed at the Greenland National Museum in Nuuk.
 Uummannaq is a great place for zodiac cruising to explore the coastline, kayaking and hiking.

 Upernavik: With a name that translates to the Springtime Place, the town has long been associated with Inuit traditions of ice fishing and hunting for sea mammals.
-A bay dotted with hundreds of islands, the world's largest bird cliffs at Apparsuit, an open-air museum revealing colonial and Viking histories, see thousands of islands interspersed with icebergs stretching off into the distance as you kayak or sail around the waterways, and if conditions permit traverse the mesmerising waters of the Upernavik Icefjord.
+Visit a bay dotted with hundreds of islands, the world's largest bird cliffs at Apparsuit, an open-air museum revealing colonial and Viking histories.
+See thousands of islands interspersed with icebergs stretching off into the distance as you kayak or sail around the waterways, and if conditions permit traverse the mesmerising waters of the Upernavik Icefjord.

 Day 10: At Sea